aHaugl/OV_Orbit_BLE_Course/README.md

 };
 ```

 You can call them whatever you like.
 I used pwm0_custom and pwm0_csleep.
 The last part we need to do is that we need to define pwm0_custom and pwm0_csleep.
-Try right clicking the pwm0_default and pwm0_sleep in the .dts file to see hwat they look like by default:
+Try right clicking the pwm0_default and pwm0_sleep in the .dts file to see what they look like by default:

 ```C
 &pinctrl {